georgekargakis/SerilogDestructCollectionType/README.md

 # SerilogDestructCollectionType
-This is a solution in order to demonstrate a way of logging a collection type using .Net Serilog library.
+Log a collection object using Serilog .Net